safadishadi/Mini-Document-Scanner/README.md

   * after calibration is done, lift board to face document with a distance greater than 60cm.
   * wait until z displacement measurment stabilizes as a positive number.
   * bring board closer than 60cm to automatically start scanning.
+  * do a double capture of the first image of first row.
-  * move as horizontal rows, while doubling the capturing at the start of each row.
+  * move as horizontal rows.
   * at the end of each row, lower the board at a decent, not slow speed, (z measurement goes negative) to start next row.
   * do a double capture for the last image of last row.
   * flip or distance the board (>60cm) to automatically stop capturing.